semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-examples.md

         git clone https://github.com/returntocorp/semgrep-pro-tests
         ```
     - Follow the instructions in the sections of this document below.
 Generally:
-        - To run Semgrep Pro Engine with interfile analysis, run:
+        - To run Semgrep Pro Engine with cross-file analysis, run the following command:
             ```sh
             semgrep --pro --config=pro.yaml .
             ```
-        - To run Semgrep Pro Engine with interprocedural analysis, run:
+        - To run Semgrep Pro Engine with cross-function analysis, run the following command:
             ```sh
             semgrep --pro-intrafile --config=pro.yaml .
             ```